aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-1.rst

 To illustrate the process of finding relevant information, the location of the data and the accountable person, the following scenario is
-described: A data engineer is working on a HR project investigating the use case of **permanent employees**.
+described: A data engineer is working on an HR project investigating the use case of **permanent employees**.
 To answer the related business questions, they need data about employees in the organization.